 If you’re using Microsoft Excel to capture and track data, one of the challenges is maintaining good data quality when more than one person is updating the workbook.
-The data validation features in Excel help by allowing the user to select data based on pre-defined options in a list.
+The data validation features in Excel help by only allowing the user to select data based on pre-defined options in a list.
 This feature works well on individual cells.
 However, if you have a column that depends on the value in a different column, you will need to get a little more creative.
 This post describes the steps for creating cascading drop-down lists in Excel using a combination of data validation and named ranges.

 Step 1 – Define the Reference Data